 - the Criminal Cases Review Commission refers a case to the Court of Appeal.

 Both the magistrates' court and the Crown Court have a common law power to permit a change of plea from guilty to not guilty at any time before the final disposal of the case (S (an infant) v Manchester City Recorder A.C.
 481 HL).
 This power is discretionary.

 A court has no power to allow a plea of guilty to be withdrawn after sentence (R v McNally 38 Cr.App.R 90).
 However, where a magistrates’ court sets aside a conviction under section 142 of the Magistrates’ Courts Act 1980 it is submitted that they will then be able to allow a change of plea if it is in the interests of justice to do so.

 The Court of Appeal may direct a venire de novo if it considers that there has been an irregularity of procedure sufficient to warrant that the court below should re-hear the case.

-The Code for Crown Prosecutors (paragraphs 4.12(c)) deals with the prosecutor's responsibility to consider the views of the victim.
-Standard 8.1 of the Core Quality Standards also requires prosecutors to take into account any views expressed by the victim about the impact that the offence has had.
+The Code for Crown Prosecutors (paragraph 4.14(c)) deals with the prosecutor's responsibility to consider the views of the victim.

 Under the Victims' Right to Review (VRR) scheme, victims have the right to seek a review of a decision to terminate proceedings.
 However, prosecutors should note that the method of termination affects the victim's position and the possible outcomes under the VRR scheme: